 A frozen water pipe broke in the ceiling of a private home which resulted in a collapse of a major part of the ceiling and water damage to walls, carpeting, and personal contents.
 The policyholder decided to hire me immediately after filing his claim and his insurance adjuster called him on the telephone and attempted to talk him out of using a public adjuster — and offered him $16,227.12 to settle his claim.
 The policyholder refused to accept the settlement offer, allowed me to act as his public adjuster, and we settled the claim for over $62,000.00

 Since starting this business in 2012, I have recovered millions of dollars for Missouri personal and commercial insurance policyholders.
 2015 was another great year.

 All of my business comes to me by way of my internet advertising and referrals.
 I do not “chase fires and storms” or otherwise solicit policyholders who have suffered a loss to hire me.
 A potential client (or the person referring them) must contact me, first.

-Referrals come to me regularly from former clients, attorneys, and building contractors who recommend me to policyholders that they know, and that might benefit from my involvement with their insurance claim.
+Referrals come to me regularly from former clients, attorneys, insurance agents, and building contractors who recommend me to policyholders that they know, and that might benefit from my involvement with their insurance claim.